thiwankajayasiri/thiwankajayasiri/index.md

 ### Software Engineer - Skybase Limited, Christchurch, June 2019 to Present
 I currently work as a Sensor fusion ngineer at Skybase Ltd, Christchurch, NZ.
 Here I develop and engineer machine learning and deep learning algorithms for solving industrial and practical problems of computer vision and Embedded AI application.
 In addition, I also work on Skybase's Avionics Systems and Mesh Network Engineering.
 Writing programs using C++, Ada , Python, and sometimes C#, is routine.

-Achievements
-  •	Successfully implement systems engineering procedure and introduce an open source system engineering software Capella to ease the design and implementation.
-  •	Successfully completed the Graduate Fellowship objectives in implementing a predictive communication capacity analysis method for airborne communication.
-  •	Prepared a technology roadmap for Avionics certification standards and gained sound knowledge in Aerospace Avionics Standards such as DO-178B /DO-254.
-  •	Successful completion of Vehicle Systems Management middleware developer training
-  •	Successful completion of MANET Administrator Training conducted by Persistent Systems, USA.
-  •	Successfully rolled out a Jira awareness session at Skybase, and currently in the pilot-phase.

 ### Software Research Engineer(intern) – Calcey Technologies, Sri Lanka
 November 2018 to January 2019.
 I worked as an intern Research Engineer, focusing on the C# .NET  and Javascript work.